SidneyNemzer/codereview/mvp.md

 })
 ```

-See the "Feedback" section for exact usage of template feedback
+See the "Feedback" section for the exact usage of template feedback

 ### `ces.aliasRule( Object: aliasDefinition )`